 Section 7.
 Quorum and Voting.
 The presence, in person, of a majority of trustees specified in Section 2.A. of Article IV shall constitute a quorum at a meeting of the Board of Trustees.
 If a quorum is present at such a meeting, business shall be transacted by a vote of the majority of the trustees present, except as otherwise provided by law, the Articles of Incorporation, the Code of Regulation, the Bylaws, or the rules of parliamentary procedure.
 If less than a quorum is present at such a meeting, the majority of trustees present may adjourn the meeting from time to time.
 If a quorum is present at such an adjourned meeting, any business that may have been transacted at the original meeting may be transacted without further notice.

 Section 8.
 Action Without Meeting.
-The Board of Trustees may act without a meeting if all trustees are given advance or contemporaneous written notice of the action and all trustees other than the trustee specified in Section 2.B. of Article IV provide written assent to the same.
+The Board of Trustees may act without a meeting if all trustees are given advance or contemporaneous written notice of the action and all trustees provide written assent to the same.
 An action without meeting shall be publicly announced at the next regular meeting of the Board of Trustees, and the written statement thereof and assents thereto shall be filed with the minutes of that meeting.

 Section 9.
 Bylaws.
 The Board of Trustees may adopt, amend, or repeal Bylaws to govern its meetings and operations, which shall not conflict with applicable law, the Articles of Incorporation, or the Code of Regulations.